1961 Dime Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 1961-D Dime Value

-Denver produced the majority of 1961 dimes, making these coins readily available across most grade levels today.
-Despite their abundance in circulated condition, finding truly exceptional examples proves more difficult than the numbers suggest.
+Denver produced the majority of 1961 dimes — more than double Philadelphia’s output — making these coins readily available across most grade levels today.
+Despite their abundance in circulated condition, finding truly exceptional examples proves more difficult than the raw numbers suggest.

 Full Bands examples from Denver command significant premiums due to their scarcity.
-An MS67+ Full Bands specimen achieved $5,288 at auction in November 2012, while the highest recorded regular strike sale reached $1,610 for an MS68 in September 2009.
+An MS67+ Full Bands specimen achieved $5,288 at Heritage Auctions in November 2012, while the highest recorded regular strike sale reached $1,610 for an MS68 in September 2009 — also at Heritage Auctions.
+According to NGC and PCGS data, MS68 Denver coins without FB have sold in the $300–$600 range.
+The gap between standard mint state coins and those displaying sharp torch detail remains one of the defining value factors in this series.

 1961-D Dime Price/Grade Chart